likle/cwalk/docs/build.md

 description: A guide on how to build the cwalk path library for C/C++.
 ---

-In order to get the source, you will have to download it.
+In order to build the source, you will have to download it.
 You can do so using git (or download it from [here](https://github.com/likle/cwalk/archive/stable.zip)).
 ```bash
 git clone -b stable git@github.com:likle/cwalk.git
 ```